TeejMcSteez/SRSM/README.md

 # Secure Remote Web Sever #
-Using MongoDB and JWT to authenticate user sessions and manage them for logins to view remote web server information.
-Mainly to learn security measures but also for fun!
-I liked making the project now I want to secure it.
+Uses Mongodb, JWT, and Node to authenticate users defined by the Mongodb admin for there systems remote system monitor.
+Monitors Motherboard RPM and voltage inputs as well as CPU Inputs and Maxes (Package and per core)
 ---
-**docs** directory contains API information for user made packages and classes made with jsdoc2md [JSDoc-to-Markdown Docs](https://www.npmjs.com/package/jsdoc-to-markdown)
+**Only For UNIX/Linux node API and Hwmon do not exist/work on windows download [LibreHWMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/releases)**
 ---
+**docs** directory contains API information for user made packages and classes made with jsdoc2md [JSDoc-to-Markdown Docs](https://www.npmjs.com/package/jsdoc-to-markdown) and therefore is not perfect and was automatically generated based of JSDoc comments in my code
+---
-## Packages:
+## NPM Packages:
 - Node/npm (Using path and fs built in packages)
 - Express
 - UUID (for jsonwebtoken UID)